Apply for this job

 Organizational Skill and Awareness

-- Have the vision and organizational skills necessary to work effectively, creatively, and flexibly within the context of a large church with multiple staff members and ministries.
+- Have the vision and organizational skills necessary to work effectively within the context of a large church with multiple staff members and ministries.

 - Strictly maintain appropriate confidentiality according to the guidelines set forth in Bethlehem’s Employee Handbook and Relational Commitments.